AngelMunoz/SiteFi/README.md

  * Tag your articles with categories, and get listing pages for each
  * Have multiple authors?
 No problem!
 Each get a separate folder for articles.
  * RSS 2.0 and Atom 1.0 feeds
- * Syntax highlighting for F# code blocks
+ * Syntax highlighting for F# code blocks (using Highlight.js)
  * Develop dynamic articles in F#, with charts, visualizations, etc.
  * Streamlined workflow for template changes (style, layout, etc.) - see effects immediately, and only rebuild when you are done

 # 1. Configuring your blog

-The main configuration file is located in `src\Hosted\config.yml`.
+The main configuration file is located in `src/Hosted/config.yml`.
 Use this file to configure various site-wide aspects such as the URL you are deploying your blog to, your name, the default language for your articles, and RSS/Atom feed info.

 ```text
 serverUrl: http://mywebsite.com